OVALInterpreter/ovaldi/docs/README.txt

 is working incorrectly.

--- IX -- REPORTING PROBLEMS --
+-- X -- REPORTING PROBLEMS --

 To report a problem with the OVAL Interpreter, please post a bug report on the OVAL Interpreter SourceForge site